Pediatric

 Curriculum

-• The residency will be founded on The Five Pillars.
+• The residency is founded on The Five Pillars.

 • Residents will serve as Brooks Rehabilitation staff for the course of the training.

-• Upon graduation, the residents will serve as clinical leaders and change agents for Brooks Rehabilitation and/or the profession.
+• Upon graduation, the residents will serve as clinical leaders and change agents for the profession.

 Admission Requirements